 If you plan to use your bench frequently, for heavy training, or with multiple users, make sure it is designed to endure the wear and tear you are going to put it through.

-While weight benches are generally very sturdy, robust items, if you feel you are particularly heavy, make sure its weight capacity is great enough for you to use it safely.
-Don’t forget to take into account the maximum weight that you’re planning on lifting in addition to your own body weight.
+While weight benches are generally very sturdy, robust items, if you feel you are particularly heavy or are planning to lift particularly heavy weights, make sure the weight capacity of the bench you're looking at is great enough for you to use it safely.
+Don’t forget to take into account the maximum weight that you’re planning on lifting in addition to your own body weight!

 If you have limited space to train in, ensure the dimensions of the bench you are considering are suitable for the environment it will be used in.
 This is especially important if you are looking at a barbell bench.

 Some benches have the ability to be folded away after use.
 If you are planning to store yours in between sessions, make sure it is foldable and, if so, what its dimensions are when folded.

 Make sure checking the price is the first thing you do, as this saves you wasting your time analysing a bench, only to discover it wasn’t in your budget to begin with.
 This is especially important on higher-priced equipment.